Ulen, Minnesota: Economy

 Ulen has an economy primarily made up of agriculture services and farms.
 The grain elevator in Ulen is run by West Central Ag Service, and is one of the largest in the state of Minnesota, and has currently more than 190 workers.
 This greatly benefits Ulen and the surrounding area, causing Ulen to be the agricultural hub of the surrounding towns.
 The West Central Ag Service business offices and service shop are both located in Ulen.
 The Nordic Lounge, Viking Manor, Sanford Health Clinic, Northwestern Bank, Ulen Building and Supply, and the West Central Ag Service Ulen Convince Store, are important businesses in the community.

 Utilities

 The Otter Tail Power Company provides electricity to the town with telephone and cable TV being provided by Arvig.

 ‘Ulen’ Wheat

 in 2006 a paper was published to the USDA to classify the wheat planted around Ulen as 'Ulen' Wheat this is due to Ulen being in its region of adaptation.

 Education

 The Ulen-Hitterdal Public School is a school in Independent School District #914.
 It serves the community of Ulen and the neighboring town of Hitterdal.
 It is a K-12 institution with modern facilities.
 The school has a number of sports teams.
 The school mascot is the Titans with the school colors being black, blue, and gold.

 Ulen has one library, the Ulen LINK Site.
 It is a LINK site of the Lake Agassiz Regional Library.
-Amy Nelson is the current office manager at the Ulen LINK Site.